dotnet/csharplang/proposals/params-span.md

-# `params Span<T>` and implicit stack allocation of arrays
+# `params Span<T>` and implicit allocation of arrays

 ## Summary
-Allow implicit stack allocation of arrays in specific scenarios such as `params` arguments.
+Avoid heap allocation for implicit allocation of arrays in specific scenarios such as `params` arguments.

 ## Motivation
 `params` array parameters provide a convenient way to call a method that takes an arbitrary length list of arguments.
 However, using an array type for the parameter means the compiler must implicitly allocate an array on the heap at each call site.

-If we extend `params` types to include the `ref struct` types `Span<T>` and `ReadOnlySpan<T>`, where values of those types cannot escape the call stack, the array at the call site could be allocated on the stack instead.
+If we extend `params` types to include the `ref struct` types `Span<T>` and `ReadOnlySpan<T>`, where values of those types cannot escape the call stack, the array at the call site may be created on the stack instead.

 And if we're extending `params` to other types, we  could also allow `params IEnumerable<T>` to avoid allocating and copying collections at call sites that have an `IEnumerable<T>` rather than `T[]`.